mattermost/docs/source/onboard/migrating-to-mattermost.rst

     2. Stop the DESTINATION server using ``sudo stop mattermost``, then back up the database and ``config.json`` file.
 4. Backup the database from the SOURCE Mattermost server
     1. See `Backup and Disaster Recovery documentation <https://docs.mattermost.com/deploy/backup-disaster-recovery.html>`__.
-5. Migrate your MariaDB database to PostreSQL (using the right username for mysql)
+5. Migrate your MySQL database to PostreSQL (using the right username for mysql)

 .. code:: bash